Dragon Moray Eel Facts

 Dragon Moray Eel Distribution, Habitat, and Ecology

 Hunting for prey typically occurs at night.
 That’s because its natural coloring remains less obvious in the reduced lighting.
-This carnivore mainly preys on shrimp, fish, squid, or crab, but will also attack anything it feels it can consume.
+This carnivore mainly preys on shrimp, fish, squid, or crab, but the animal will also attack anything it feels it can consume.

 While the Dragon Moray Eel often chooses to live in pairs, the species reproduces through spawning.
 This trait it shares with a great number of species in the various oceans of the world.
+The reason for the pairing, though, remains a mystery to researchers.